Ettl vs Ttl Flash

 - Canon Speedlite 270EX II

-Manually setting the power on a flash has the two benefits of control and repeatibility.
+Manually setting the power on a flash has the benefits of control, repeatability, and cost.
+Third party flashes, such as ones from Yongnuo, cost significantly less than a Canon flash.

 Power settings for Speedlites are displayed as fractions.
 At 1/1, the flash will output the maximum amount of light.
 1/2 is half the output, 1/4 is a quarter of the output, and so on until 1/128.